 The Neighbors Helping Neighbors Campaign:

-People are living in tents, under bridges and under decks this summer.
-They are on their own and on the outside.
-And winter’s coming.
+People were living in tents, under bridges and under decks this summer.
+They were on their own and on the outside.
+And now winter is here.

-One in five households in Middlebury earn less than $17,500 a year.
+According to the latest U.S. Census data, nearly one in ten Addison County residents live below the poverty line.
 They are always on the edge of homelessness and hunger.
-Our community worries about this - and we are responding.
+Our community worries about this – and we are responding.
 Shelter from the cold.
 Meals for the hungry.
 Support to get lives back on track.
-This is our objective - and we have raised over $230,000 toward our goal of $550,000 through the Neighbor Helping Neighbors campaign.
+This is our objective – and we have raised over $400,000 toward our goal of $550,000 through the Neighbors Helping Neighbors campaign.

 The money raised from this specific campaign will be put towards the urgent needs of our building.
-Please follow along with our progress in the updates section of our website, and check out our GoFundMe.
+Here’s what we planned to do at the beginning of the NHN Campaign, and what we’ve accomplished so far:

 Repair the chimneys and roof